iamrajiv/GSoC-2022/GSoC_2022_Work_Summary.md

   > I used the `npx create-docusaurus@latest new-keptn-docs-engine classic` command to create the new Docusaurus site so in this case, I used the `classic` template.
 Docusaurus recommend the `classic` template so that we can get started quickly, and it contains features found in Docusaurus 1.
 The `classic` template contains `@docusaurus/preset-classic` which includes standard documentation, a blog, custom pages, and a CSS framework (with dark mode support).
 We can get up and running extremely quickly with the classic template and customize things later on when you have gained more familiarity with Docusaurus.
 We can also use the template's TypeScript variant by passing the `--typescript` flag.
 See [TypeScript support](https://docusaurus.io/docs/typescript-support) for more information.

-- [ ] Deploying the new Docusaurus site engine to Netlify.
+- [x] Deploying the new Docusaurus site engine to Netlify.

+  > [https://github.com/keptn-sandbox/new-keptn-docs-engine](https://github.com/keptn-sandbox/new-keptn-docs-engine) has been deployed to Netlify at [https://keptn-experimental-docs-site.netlify.app/](https://keptn-experimental-docs-site.netlify.app/).

-- [ ] Adding `CONTRIBUTING.md` file with content related to how to add contents in Docusaurus and how to use it concerning Keptn.
+- [x] Adding `CONTRIBUTING.md` file with content related to how to add contents in Docusaurus and how to use it concerning Keptn.
 Also, this work will go on since we will be adding more content in the future according to documentation needs.

 - [ ] Making a list of things that need to move from the current documentation engine to the new documentation engine with proper structure.
 - [ ] Implementing UI and UX changes that have been discussed in the community bonding period.